 A few years ago, I was waking up from a diagnostic laparoscopy surgery between the starchy sheets of a Michigan hospital bed.
 Above the overwhelming nausea and the muzzy anaesthesia brain, I was given my results: endometriosis.
 Specifically, adhesions and bowel endometriosis.

 Endometriosis is a chronic illness: There is no cure, and it is progressive.
-Doctors don’t know what causes it.
+Doctors don’t know exactly what causes it.
 But what was the feeling that came over me when I heard the verdict?
 Relief.

 “If you desire healing, let yourself fall ill.”

 I had needles poked in my back and barium enemas and X-rays and radioactive pills and allergic reactions and ridiculously restrictive diets and at one point, a literal balloon stuck up my bum (this is called a manometry… it wasn’t fun).

 So to get a diagnosis, an answer, even an incurable one?
 I can work with that.

-What is endometriosis?
+What is Endometriosis?

 The only way to diagnose endo is through surgery, and although there are ways to treat its symptoms, it cannot be cured.

-How I got diagnosed with bowel endometriosis
+How I got Diagnosed with Bowel Endometriosis